 Q. I do not own the vehicle I wish to track, but I do have a legitimate reason for needing to monitor the whereabouts of the vehicle.
 Can I do this?

 A. Providing your reason/s are legal and in proportion to the extent required to gather the vehicle's whereabouts, and would satisfy a Police inquiry under exceptional circumstances.
 You must not gain access inside the car unless you have lawful access.
 You cannot break into the vehicle, nor can you hard-wire a tracker physically to the car.

-Q. My dad, who’s in his 80’s and lives alone, sometimes leaves his house and then becomes confused to his whereabouts.
+Q. My dad, who’s in his 80s and lives alone, sometimes leaves his house and then becomes confused about his whereabouts.
 Can I drop a People Tracker in his coat pocket as a means to ensure his safety and know his whereabouts when he becomes lost?